swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 - removing the `@discardableResult` attribute
 - adopting typed throws

-We argue that the fact that accidentally forgetting to handle an error is more common and "risky" than forgetting to obtain the result value of an unstructured task.
+Accidentally forgetting to handle an error is both more common and "risky" than forgetting to obtain the result value of an unstructured task.
-If a task is created and it's result is important to handle, developers naturally will store and await it.
+If a task is created and its result is important to handle, developers naturally will store and await it.
-However, ignoring errors even in the simple "fire-and-forget" task case, may yield to unexpected and silent dropping of errors.
+However, ignoring errors, even in the simple "fire-and-forget" task case, may yield to unexpected and silent dropping of errors.

 Therefore we argue that the discardable result behavior need only be dropped